GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Discussion

-We concede that evaluation remains an issue for LLMs built for smaller languages such as the North-Germanic ones.
-We are actively working on evaluation resources and process for Nordic LLMs, and we are also running a {\em validation project},\footnote{\url{www.ai.se/en/node/81535/gpt-sw3-validation-project}} where stakeholders from all sectors of society validate the models for actual use in real-world applications.
+We concede that evaluation remains an issue for LLMs built for smaller languages such as the North Germanic ones.
+We are actively working on evaluation resources and process for Scandinavian LLMs, and we are also running a {\em validation project}, where stakeholders from all sectors of society validate the models for actual use in real-world applications, which span from relatively simple text generation tasks to more complex decision support functionalities.
+An important finding so far in the validation project is that there is a tangible need for LLMs that allow for the possibility to modify, finetune, and host the models locally.
+This will likely remain an important factor for LLM adoption, even if the available models are slightly less capable than the leading proprietary models.

-As a form of very practical, but non-standard, validation of the generative capacities of GPT-SW3, we exposed the model to the general population in Sweden between 1 October 2022 and 29 January 2023 in the form of a chatbot called ``Klara,'' which was part of the Life Eternal art exhibition organized by the Nobel Prize Museum at Liljevalchs art gallery in Stockholm.\footnote{\url{evigtliv.nobelprizemuseum.se/en/}} The Klara chatbot was designed to loosely emulate the personality of the android Klara in Kazuo Ishiguro's novel ``Klara and the Sun'' \cite{ishiguro2021klara} by using a set of five different carefully engineered prompt interfaces, each constituting its own installation at the exhibition.
-In total, the exhibition had more than 40,000 visitors, and the Klara chatbot had more than 7,000 conversations with visitors, being one of the most appreciated parts of the exhibition.

 We conclude this paper with a short note on risks in relation to LLMs.
 We think the current debate on the potential for apocalyptic risks incurred by LLMs is poorly nuanced and greatly exaggerated, leading to amplified and unnecessary polarization.
 We think a more realistic risk is the concentration of power and capital that will inevitably occur when only a small set of companies have the resources and abilities to develop, serve and distribute LLMs.
 Open and nationally driven LLM initiatives are vital counterparts to such developments.
 Another realistic risk is inflated expectations that may occur when models are not publicly accessible for validation, modification, and further development.
 Open development will serve to counteract this risk.